Portland spy ring: Aftermath

 At the end of March 1961 Rab Butler, the Home Secretary, announced the formation of a committee of inquiry under Sir Charles Romer, the former Lord Justice of Appeal.
 The inquiry was "[T]o examine the circumstances connected with the recent spy trial at the Central Criminal Court and, in particular, those in which two individuals came to be employed, and were retained in employment, in naval establishments, with a view to determining what breaches of security arrangements, if any, took place".

 According to the journalists David Wise and Thomas B. Ross the setting up of the committee "seemed to be the end of the security scare".
-A month after the Romer Inquiry opened, however, the MI6 officer George Blake, was arrested and charged with espionage.
-The Prime Minister, Harold Macmillan, described it as "a new blow", and came to an agreement with Hugh Gaitskell—the leader of the Labour Party and leader of the opposition—that the Romer committee should complete its inquiry and pass on its recommendations to a new inquiry under the chairmanship of Lord Radcliffe which was to look at security procedures and practices in a wider context.
+A month after the Romer Inquiry opened, however, the MI6 officer George Blake was arrested and charged with espionage.
+The prime minister, Harold Macmillan, described it as "a new blow", and came to an agreement with Hugh Gaitskell—the leader of the Labour Party and leader of the opposition—that the Romer committee should complete its inquiry and pass on its recommendations to a new inquiry under the chairmanship of Lord Radcliffe which was to look at security procedures and practices in a wider context.

-The Romer Committee sat as an administrative, rather than legal body, meaning no witnesses were accompanied by legal representatives.
+The Romer Committee sat as an administrative, rather than a legal body, meaning no witnesses were accompanied by legal representatives.
 Evidence was heard from over twenty witnesses, including senior members of MI5, the Admiralty, Naval Intelligence and GCHQ.
 Hollis criticised the security arrangements at AUWE, where it was common practice to allow senior staff to take classified information off the premises to work on them overnight.
 Elwell wrote a preliminary report he presented to the committee, in which he described Lonsdale as "a man of considerable charm ... humorous and ironical, rather than witty, ready to talk fluently and trenchantly on most subjects".
 His views on the Krogers were more damning: he described Peter as "a sententious bore ... a man whose life appears to be governed by rancid idealism" and Helen as "even less alluring ... she looks and probably behaves like an embittered crazy fanatic".

 Romer's inquiry reported in June 1961.
-Its conclusions were read out in parliament by Macmillan:
+Its conclusions were read out in parliament by Macmillan.
+After making four points regarding Houghton and Gee's employment on Portland, he continued:

 The Conservative MP Donald Johnson observed that Romer "did not pull his punches in his comments and did not allow himself to be one of the 'whitewash' brigade".